 The real value in these internet properties, obviously, is in the data they steal from users and sell to governments and corporations.
 Like the ad business, the fraud in this data will eventually become an issue.
 We very well may be seeing the high water point for the big social media players.
 Like the market for certain types of art, the inability to tell the real thing from the fakes will collapse the market.
 In the end, it will not be public contempt but their own shenanigans that ends their reign of terror.

-Note: The good folks at Alaska Chaga are offering a ten percent discount to readers of this site.
+Promotions: The good folks at Alaska Chaga are offering a ten percent discount to readers of this site.
 You just click on the this link and they take care of the rest.
 About a year ago they sent me some of their stuff.
 Up until that point, I had never heard of chaga, but I gave a try and it is very good.
-It is like a tea, but it has a milder flavor.
-It’s hot here in Lagos, so I’ve been drinking it cold.
-It is a great summer beverage.
+It is a tea, but it has a mild flavor.
+It’s autumn here in Lagos, so it is my daily beverage now.